mojaloop/reporting-hub-bop-settlements-ui/docs/external-api.md

 ## External API

-`reporting-hub-bop-settlements-ui` is reliant on two mojaloop services.
+`reporting-hub-bop-settlements-ui` is reliant on three mojaloop services.
 When running locally, you can use the environment variables `CENTRAL_SETTLEMENTS_ENDPOINT`, `CENTRAL_LEDGER_ENDPOINT` and `REPORTING_API_ENDPOINT` in `.env` to specify the location of the api services.